Hive-Systems/pyfair/docs/getting_started.rst

 .. note::

-    As implemented by pyfair, Seocndary Loss is an aggregate field that is create using a vectors of values.
+    As implemented by pyfair, Secondary Loss is an aggregate field that is create using a vectors of values.
 This is an exception to the single value per simulation condition we discussed earlier.

-* **Secondary Loss**
+11. **Secondary Loss**

     Description: the amount of loss incurred as a secondary consequence of the loss